sakul-the-one/CSBeginnerHelpLG/docs/File.cs and FileData.cs.md

 public void Read(){
 string Text1 = Learning.read();//Read from the Variable Above
 string Text2 = File.read(@":\Saves\Learning.txt");//Read on the Static Field
+string Text3 = Learning.read(1); //Read not more then Two lines string Text4 = File.read(@":\Saves\Learning.txt", 2)//Reads not more then three lines, if it's possible.

 }
 ```
 ### Still easy, right?
 One thing left...